themanyone/FindAImage/README.md

 ## Photo Album Builder

-The builder uses `gradio` to launch a web page.
-The web page is a builder that you can use to generate another web page that will be your photo album.

-Once AI is set up, you can use `./FindAImage.py memes` to start the builder in the memes directory.
-Open the link it gives with a browser.
+Once `llama-cpp-python` is set up and running, you can use `./FindAImage.py memes` to caption photos in the memes directory.
+It will print a URL for the photo album builder.

 For example, `firefox http://localhost:9165`

+Open the link to the photo album builder.
 From there, you can
 - select a model from the drop-down menu in the upper-left,
 - click buttons to generate captions,
 - click inside text boxes to manually edit captions,
 - and save the annotated photo album.

-Once completed, copy the saved `index.html` back to the directory where the images are.
+Copy the saved `index.html` back to the directory where the images are.
 Launch it with a browser (or double click it in your file manager) to search images.

 You can try making photo albums in other image folders.